-Through nine seasons at the University of Notre Dame, Chuck Ristano has produced 16 Major League draft picks on the mound, a team ERA under 4.00 in five seasons and nine all-conference selections from the pitching staff.
+Through 10 seasons at the University of Notre Dame, Chuck Ristano has produced 16 Major League draft picks on the mound, a team ERA under 4.00 in six seasons and nine all-conference selections from the pitching staff.
 He led Irish hurlers to three consecutive seasons with a walks per nine innings rate lower than 3.00 for the first time in program history.

 Ristano’s arms helped Notre Dame set a new standard in the 2017 MLB Draft.
 Five of his pitchers were selected in the draft, with three of them (Peter Solomon, Sean Guenther and Brad Bass) going in the first seven rounds.
 It marked the most selections over the first seven rounds in school history and the third time Notre Dame has produced three picks in the opening 10 rounds of a single draft.
 All five of the Irish pitchers selected were juniors, who improved upon their selections out of high school.